Planning a solo trip to Bratislava, Slovakia? Here’s everything you need to know for your visit:

 - Dangerous areas: Bratislava is a very safe city.
 As a precaution, avoid the dark streets at night as well as the banks of the Danube.

-Recommended trip duration: 3-4 days
+Recommended trip length: 3-4 days

 One reply on “Bratislava Solo Travel Guide”